Congratulations! You found the most comprehensive guide to employee time clocks on the web. (Updated January 12, 2021)

-As I sat there pondering the long-term benefits of hiring a new employee, or saving 36 hours per week, the presenter shifted to the topic of early punch-in, and late punch-out.
+As I sat there pondering the long-term benefits of hiring a new employee, or saving 36 hours per week, the presenter shifted to early punch-in and late punch-out.

-With only 11 employees on our time system, the numbers started adding up pretty quickly.
-I looked around the room and wondered how many of my new hotel friends or restaurant owners would multiply my calculations by tens, or even hundreds.
+With only 11 employees on our time system, the numbers started adding up quickly.
+I looked around the room and wondered how many of my new hotel friends or restaurant owners would multiply by tens, or even hundreds.

 In the hospitality industry, for example, a single mid-sized hotel can easily employ over 50 employees working hourly to perform tasks such as housekeeping, laundry, room service, and security.

-If each employee at a hotel clocks in just five minutes early each day, that can result in a budget overreach of four hours per week, or roughly 208 hours per year.
-If those employees are earning $8 per hour, that means about $1,664 in unaccounted time per year.
+If each employee at a hotel clocks in just five minutes early each day, that can result in a budget overreach of four hours per week.
+Or roughly 208 hours per year.
+If those employees are earning $8 per hour, that equals about $1,664 in unaccounted time per year.

-The conversation quickly turned to the number of clock-ins, and clock-outs that can occur during the day.
+The conversation quickly turned to the daily number of clock-ins and clock-outs.

-Employees are arriving to work, taking a morning break, leaving for lunch, clocking in and out for an afternoon break, and leaving at the end of the day.
+Employees arrive to work, take a morning break, leave for lunch.
+After lunch, they clock in and out for an afternoon break.
+Finally, they clock out at the end of the day.
 That’s a lot of ins and outs.

 Losing Battle: “What is the cost?”